 Program tuition covers the nine credits taken during the summer semester.
 Tuition and registration fees for these credits will be charged at the regular rate for graduate business school credits.
-Tuition for Summer 2014 is $17,445 and the payment deadline is May 30th, 2014.
+Tuition for Summer 2014 was $17,445.
+This is subject to change for Summer 2015.

 FINANCIAL AID AVAILABLE

 Students interested in applying for summer financial aid should contact the Stern School of Business Financial Aid Office at firstname.lastname@example.org or by calling (212) 998-0790.
-We advise applying for financial aid online at the Summer Financial Aid website.
 To read more about the types of financial aid available to both domestic and international students, please visit the Types of Financial Aid page in the Stern Financial Aid website.
 International students are eligible to apply for private loans through the Financial Aid website as well.

 INTERNATIONAL STUDENTS ADMITTED

-Should you require additional information, please e-mail or call Mr. Harold Jennings, Assistant Director, at email@example.com or (212) 998-0565.
+Should you require additional information, please e-mail or call Harold Jennings, Assistant Director of the Pollack Center, at email@example.com or (212) 998-0565.